-Equal attentiveness being a necessary condition for consensus formation in the relative opinion model, it does not ensure consensus.
-The dynamics under equal attentiveness for $N=2$ are discussed in the next subsection.
-Notably, different levels of attentiveness do not necessarily lead to polarization.
-In particular, we show that it can also result in asymptotic periodic behavior in the $N=2$ case where the population ``mixes well".
+Equal attentiveness is a necessary condition for consensus formation in the relative opinion model, but it does not ensure consensus.
+In particular, in Subsection \ref{subsec_n2} we show that different levels of attentiveness can also be a driver for asymptotic \textit{periodic} behavior even when the underlying driving matrix $A$ is irreducible and aperiodic.
 For brevity and readability we call a matrix with equal levels of attentiveness among all agents an \textit{equal attentiveness matrix}.
-We formally say that an $m \times n$ matrix $M$ is a $k$-equal attentiveness matrix if a $k >0$ exists such that $M e_n = k e_m$, with $e_n$ the $n$-dimensional all-ones vector.
-In the sequel we sometimes leave out ``$k$-equal" when it does not cause any ambiguities.
+We formally say that an $m \times n$ matrix $M$ is a $k$-equal attentiveness matrix if a $k >0$ exists such that $M \boldsymbol{1}_n = k \boldsymbol{1}_m$, with $\boldsymbol{1}_n$ the $n$-dimensional all-ones vector.
+Going forward we sometimes leave out ``$k$-equal" when it does not cause any ambiguity.
 This definition also applies to non-square matrices; see Section \ref{sect_groups} for an application.